konnano/brew_list/README.en.md

 (i) Mark is Formula with version upgrade

-e mark is can't built Formula
+e mark is Formula downloaded and not installed or Foumula can't built

 x mark is can't installed Formula